programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 The ability to  load raw data, sample it, and then visually explore and present it is a valuable skill across disciplines.
 In this tutorial, you will learn how to do this in Python by using the Bokeh and Pandas libraries.
 Specifically, we will work through visualizing and exploring aspects of WWII bombing runs conducted by Allied powers.

-At the end of the lesson you will be able to
+At the end of the lesson you will be able to:

 - Load tabular CSV data
 - Perform basic data manipulation, such as aggregating and sub-sampling raw data